 - TLB vs Cache?
 Caches contains instructions and data, TLB contains only page-to-frame mapping - Can the page table be accessed by the user programs?
-Kernel space - Working set can mean - Pages accessed in a specified time window tools available - Pages currently allocated to a process - Reference bit: set to one if frame accessed. - What page replacement algorithms are currently in use variations of LRU/Clock - Second chance/Clock: combination of LRU approx. and sequential search
+Kernel space - Working set can mean - Pages accessed in a specified time window tools available - Pages currently allocated to a process - Reference bit: set to one if frame accessed.

+Minimal info needed for LRU - What page replacement algorithms are currently in use variations of LRU/Clock - Second chance/Clock: combination of LRU approx. and sequential search